 If you also take an iron supplement, take it a few hours before or after the calcium.

-Be aware that taking calcium interferes with the absorption of certain types of antibiotics.
-Talk to your pharmacist.
+Be aware that taking calcium interferes with the absorption of some bacteria-fighting medicines (antibiotics).
+Talk to your provider or pharmacist.

-Eat a balanced diet to supply all the nutrients your body needs.
+Eat a balanced diet to get all the nutrients your body needs.

 Milk, yogurt, and cheese

 Certain green leafy vegetables, such as kale, bok choy, and collard greens